elliottk/KMPAssessment-AG01/README.md

 ## Overview

-This project is a reusable **Jetpack Compose Multiplatform (CMP)** component that displays a list of formatted news stories.
-It is designed to be embedded in both Android and iOS applications, and **is not a standalone app**.
-Each story item includes a headline, image, and published date, and the list supports pagination, offline access, and dynamic page size configuration.
+**NewsApp** is a reusable, cross-platform UI component built with **Jetpack Compose Multiplatform (CMP)**.
+It is designed to be integrated into Android and iOS apps to display a paginated list of news stories.
+Each item includes a headline, image, and publish date.
+This is not a standalone application but a self-contained module that can be embedded into larger projects.

+The component supports pagination, offline access via local caching, configurable page size, and dark mode (on Android).
+My focus was on building a clean, testable, and scalable module that demonstrates modern mobile architecture and Kotlin Multiplatform capabilities.

 ---

 ## Architectural Choices

-### Architecture Pattern: MVI (Model-View-Intent)
+### Model-View-Intent (MVI)

-I selected the **MVI architecture pattern** to enforce a **unidirectional data flow** and maintain predictable state management.
-This approach allowed me to clearly separate concerns between UI, logic, and data.
-It simplified testing, reduced bugs, and worked naturally with Jetpack Compose's reactive design.
+I selected the **MVI (Model-View-Intent)** architecture pattern because of its ability to enforce a **unidirectional data flow** and make state management more predictable.
+This pattern provides strong separation of concerns and makes the UI logic easier to test and maintain.

-The MVI layer includes:
+My MVI implementation includes:
-- **Intent** classes for user actions
+- **Intent** – user actions like loading data
-- **State** data classes representing UI state
+- **State** – the current UI data and state
-- **Reducers** to manage transitions
+- **Reducer** – updates state based on intents
-- **ViewModel** for orchestrating logic and exposing state
+- **ViewModel** – handles the logic, fetches data, and emits UI state

+MVI is particularly well-suited for handling pagination, error messaging, and dynamic UI updates in Compose.

 ---

-## Technologies & Libraries

-I made deliberate choices to keep the codebase modern, clean, and compatible with Kotlin Multiplatform best practices:
+## Technology Stack

+To support cross-platform development and clean architecture, I used:

-- **Jetpack Compose Multiplatform** – Enables shared UI code across Android and iOS.
+- **Jetpack Compose Multiplatform** – for shared declarative UI on Android and iOS
-- **Ktor Client** – A Kotlin-first asynchronous networking library to fetch news stories from:
+- **Ktor Client** – for fetching data from the endpoint:
   `https://cbcmusic.github.io/assessment-tmp/data/data.json`
-- **Kotlinx Serialization** – For type-safe and efficient JSON parsing.
+- **Kotlinx Serialization** – for efficient and type-safe JSON parsing
-- **SQLDelight** – Used for local caching and offline access.
-It provides a type-safe interface and compile-time SQL checks.
+- **SQLDelight** – for caching and offline support with compile-time SQL validation
-- **Kotlin Coroutines** – Used throughout for managing asynchronous tasks like network and database operations.
+- **Kotlin Coroutines** – for handling asynchronous operations like network calls and local DB interactions

 ---

-## Shared Module (`:shared`)
+## Shared Module Structure

-All core logic lives in the `shared` module, which includes:
+All business logic is placed in the `:shared` Kotlin Multiplatform module.
+This includes:

-- **Data Layer**: API service, local database access, and repository.
-- **Business Logic**: Pagination logic, caching strategies, and offline handling.
+- A data layer with remote and local sources
+- A repository class to manage fetching and caching
-- **MVI Components**: Intent, State, Reducers, and shared ViewModel.
+- MVI components: intent classes, UI state, reducer, and shared ViewModel

-This separation ensures that the Android and iOS apps can use the same logic without duplication.
+- Logic for pagination, error handling, and caching

+Platform-specific apps (e.g., `:androidApp`) use this shared logic to render the UI and apply native theming or platform-specific services.

 ---

 ## Features

 - List of news stories with headline, image, and publish date
-- **Pagination** with configurable page size
+- Pagination with a configurable page size
-- **Offline support** using SQLDelight cache
+- Caching of previously loaded data for offline support
-- **Night mode** support on Android via Compose theming
+- Night mode (on Android) using Compose theming
-- Minimum **3 unit tests** included for core logic
+- **3 unit tests** included:
+  - Initial ViewModel state validation
+  - Successful news loading
+  - Error handling with API failure

 ---

-## How to Use the Component
+## Getting Started

 ### Prerequisites

-- **Android Studio (Latest Stable)**
+- **Android Studio** (latest stable version)
-- **SQLDelight Plugin**: Install via `Settings > Plugins`
+- **SQLDelight plugin** (`Preferences > Plugins`)
-- **Xcode (Optional)** for iOS integration
+- **Xcode** (optional, for iOS builds)

-### Integration Steps
+### How to Use

-1. Clone the repository and open in Android Studio.
+1. Clone the repository and open it in Android Studio.
-2. Build and sync the project.
+2. Sync the Gradle project.
-3. Locate the `shared` module.
+3. Review the `:shared` module for MVI and data logic.
-4. Use the provided `NewsListView` composable inside your Compose screen.
+4. Use the `NewsListView` composable in your Android or iOS Compose screen.
-5. Set page size and any required configurations via ViewModel or repository.
+5. Set the page size or trigger pagination via the ViewModel.
-6. Run included unit tests (`shared/src/commonTest`) to verify logic.
+6. Run unit tests under `shared/src/commonTest` to verify logic.

 ---

 ## Final Notes

-This component is designed to be plug-and-play across platforms.
-If you are extending the project, you may consider abstracting themes further or enhancing the pagination model with remote keys.
+This component was built with clarity, modularity, and multiplatform compatibility in mind.
+It demonstrates how MVI, Kotlin Multiplatform, and Compose can work together in a modern development workflow.

+If you're new to the codebase, I recommend exploring the repository and ViewModel classes in the `shared` module first—they represent the core business logic and UI flow.

-For any questions about architecture or integration, feel free to explore the shared module or reach out.
+For questions about integrating or extending the component, please feel free to reach out via email or submit an issue in the repository.
+I'm happy to support or collaborate further.